matiasfha/react-query-example/README.md

-# Hello World example

-This example shows the most basic idea behind Next.
-We have 2 pages: `pages/index.js` and `pages/about.js`.
-The former responds to `/` requests and the latter to `/about`.
-Using `next/link` you can add hyperlinks between them with universal routing capabilities.
-The `day` directory shows that you can have subdirectories.
+## React-query example project

+This is an example project, a TODO list that shows how to use react-query step by step.
+Check the Pull request to see the steps followed each time.
+It starts by using just `useReducer` and `useEffect` along with axios to finally enable optimistic updates with react-query.

 ## Deploy your own